istio/istio.io/content/en/news/releases/1.7.x/announcing-1.7/change-notes/index.md

 - **Added** support for creation of CSRs using ECC based certificates.
  ([Issue #23226](https://github.com/istio/istio/issues/23226))

--  **Improved** Trust Domain Validation to validate TCP traffic as well, previously only HTTP traffic was validated"
+-  **Improved** Trust Domain Validation to validate TCP traffic as well, previously only HTTP traffic was validated

 - **Fixed** an issue preventing the use of source principal based authorization at Istio Gateway when the Server's TLS mode is `ISTIO_MUTUAL`.